EnviDat/ckanext-composite/README.rst

 Requirements
 ------------

-Developed for CKAn version 2.5.2.
+Supports currently CKAN 2.9.
+There is a legacy branch for CKAN 2.8 (https://github.com/EnviDat/ckanext-composite/tree/ckan-2.8).
 Requires the extensions ckanext-scheming and ckanext-repeating (using version from repository eawag-rdm).

 ------------
 Installation